mengjiac2023/EVA/README.md

 The simulator supports tens of thousands of clients interacting with a server to facilitate transactions (and in our case to compute sums).
 It also supports configurable pairwise network latencies.

+EVA protocol works by steps (i.e., round trips).
+A step includes waiting and processing messages.
+See more details in our paper.